vmabbu/PHPWebpageParser/README.md

 The PHP Webpage Parser is a PHP application which is designed to parse the given webpage.
 The parser is tested only for the website "CNN.com" as each website follows their own formats.
-This application parses through the given article and extracts content in the "<title>, <meta>, <p>, <h1>, <h2>, <h3> and <a>" tags.
+This application parses through the given article and extracts content in the title, meta, p, h1, h2, h3, image and anchor tags.
 This application did not used any PHP native/other libraries for parsing.

 This application contains following files